evkx/evkx.github.io/content/models/skoda/enyaq_iv/Enyaq_iV80x/_index.md

 ---
 title: SKODA Enyaq iV80x
 linktitle: Enyaq iV80x
-description: SKODA Enyaq iV80x is an all-electric SUV with a WLTP range of up to 504 km (313 miles).
-EVKX.net have all the details.
+description: "SKODA Enyaq iV80x is an all-electric SUV with a WLTP range of up to 504 km (313 miles).
+EVKX.net have all the details. "
 weight: 10
 hidden: true
 ---